stanfill/stanfill.github.io/CV.md

 ----

 ### Poster Presentations

+**Incorporating Spatial and Temporal Effects into the Sensitivity Analysis of an Agriculture Simulator**, Uncertainty in Computer Models 2014, Sheffield, UK, July 28 - 30, 2014

 **`apsimr`: Extending Agriculture Simulator Capabilities with R**, The R User Conference, Los Angeles, CA, June 30 - July 3, 2014